nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Email: DCS.PublicRecords@nebraska.gov

 The unit responsible for handling the request will typically respond to the request within four (4) business days of receipt.
-While the NDCS charges no fees for submitting a request, the Department may charge unusual requests or records requiring extensive research.
+While the NDCS charges no fees for submitting a request, the Department may charge for unusual requests or records requiring extensive research.
 In this case, the Department will provide an estimate of associated costs.
-It is noteworthy that the Department does not process requests if the requester does not approve the estimated costs.
+Notably, the Department does not process requests if the requester does not approve the estimated costs.

 • Online search:

-Online search helps to confirm the incarceration or detainment of an inmate.
+Online searches help confirm the incarceration or detainment of an inmate.
 Still, these databases are useful resources for inmate records.
 For local jails, the inmate roster on the Sheriff’s website is the best resource.
-For example, the Douglas County Department of Corrections maintains an inmate locator, and the Sarpy County Jails regularly updates booking records.
+For example, the Douglas County Department of Corrections maintains an inmate locator, and the Sarpy County Jails regularly update booking records.

-On the other hand, the NDCS Offender Search is an online resource for finding inmate information in state prisons.
-To query the database, the finder must know the inmate’s full name or I. D. Upon query, the database will display a list of possible matches, and the finder may click on the name for more information.
+On the other hand, the NDCS Offender Search is an online resource for finding information on inmates in state prisons.
+The finder must know the inmate’s full name or ID to query the database.
+Upon query, the database will display a list of possible matches, and the finder may click on the name for more information.

 How Can I Find an Inmate for Free in Nebraska?